 There’s a whole basketful of slang words to describe someone who cares about the environment.
-I’ve previously been branded with: eco-warrior, hippie, tree-hugger.
-There are also others I’ve not had the pleasure of being associated with: eagle freak, climate hawk (why bird of prey themed?!) and green queen (I’ll take that one!).
+I’ve previously been branded with: eco-warrior, hippie and tree-hugger.
+There are also others I’ve not had the pleasure of being associated with.
+Apparently you can be called eagle freak, climate hawk (why bird of prey themed?!) and green queen (I’ll take that one!).

 But I want to propose a new branding for environmentalists.

 If you’re one of those people with a working veggie plot (the dream!) or can even just keep a pot plant alive, I’d describe you as having green fingers.
 But you’ll have heard the colour green commonly associated with environmentalism too.
 So, I propose that we start calling those who care about the environment as “green hearted”!

 I think “green hearted” is the perfect descriptor because caring for our planet should be heart-led.
 I think it’s a calling God has given us all because, at its core, it’s a matter of justice.

 When God created the world he declared it ‘very good’ and then asked humanity to steward it (Genesis 1:28-31).
 We all have the potential to steward well or cause damage (read WWF